MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/overview-teams-panels.md

 ## Best practices

-- Manage firmware and Teams app updates: Enable auto updates of firmware and Teams apps via the Microsoft Teams admin center and assign devices to different rings (Validation, General, Final) to roll out updates in phases.
+- Manage firmware and Teams app updates: To roll out updates in phases, enable auto updates of firmware and Teams apps via the Microsoft Teams admin center and assign devices to different rings (Validation, General, Final).
 You can assign the Validation ring to a small set of test panels and assign other panels to General and Final rings.

 >[!NOTE]
 > You can also decide to manually update if you want.
 You can learn more [here](/microsoftteams/devices/remote-update).